FZBunny/applepi/README.md

 "ApplePi" is an apple IIe emulator for the Raspberry Pi, but can be built on most Linux distributions.
 (See "NOTES.md" for a build warning.)
 It runs easily on a Pi4B, and acceptably on a Pi3B; the original Pi can't quite handle the load.
 It also runs well on Ubuntu 20.04, the O/S used for development.
 To build from source, you will need the development packages for Qt5 for your distro.
+(See 'NOTES.md' before running qmake.)

 This is only up to version 0.1.8, so expect bugs.
 You can report them to jbward@bellaliant.net; be sure to describe what must be done to bring the bug out.